-- (1) Represents fees for the year 2020.
-All such fees were paid during 2020.
-Dr. Sinskey, Mr. Van Nostrand and Mr. Shaulson elected to receive options to purchase shares of the Company's Common Stock in lieu of cash for some or all of their aggregate fees in 2020, in the respective amounts of \$29,890, \$18,125 and \$11,456, computed in accordance with FASB ASC Topic 718.
-For a discussion of valuation assumptions, See Note 10 to our 2020 Consolidated Financial Statements for the year ended December 31, 2020. - The amounts listed in the "Stock Options" column do not represent the actual amounts paid in cash or value realized by the directors.
+- 1. These amounts represent the amount of cash fees earned for the fiscal year ended December 31, 2022.
+All such fees were paid during 2022.
+Dr. Sinskey and Mr. Van Nostrand elected to receive fully vested options to purchase shares of the Company's common stock in lieu of cash for some of their aggregate fees in 2022, in the respective amounts of \$29,111 and \$16,927, computed in accordance with FASB ASC Topic 718.
+For a discussion of valuation assumptions, See Note 10 to our 2022 Consolidated Financial Statements for the year ended December 31, 2022. - 2.
 These amounts represent the aggregate grant date fair value of option awards for each individual computed in accordance with FASB ASC Topic 718.
-For a discussion of valuation assumptions, see Note 10 to our 2020 Consolidated Financial Statements for the year ended December 31, 2020. - (3) In 2020, each of our non-employee directors who continued to serve as a director beyond our 2020 Annual Shareholder Meeting was granted an option to purchase 5,000 shares of the Company's Common Stock. - (4) Dr. Brown received 10,000 options upon joining the Board of Directors in 2020. - (5) Mr. Shaulson's term as a director expired at the 2020 annual meeting. - (6) Mr. Kellogg resigned from the Board on February 11, 2020.
+For a discussion of valuation assumptions, see Note 10 to our 2022 Consolidated Financial Statements for the year ended December 31, 2022. - 3.
+In 2022, each of our non-employee directors who continued to serve as a director beyond our 2022 Annual Shareholder Meeting was granted an option to purchase 5,000 shares of the Company's common stock. - 4.
+As of December 31, 2022, Dr. Sinskey held options to purchase 38,561 shares of our common stock, 29,154 of which were vested. - 5.
+As of December 31, 2022, Mr. Van Nostrand held options to purchase 30,037 shares of our common stock, 20,630 of which were vested. - 6.
+As of December 31, 2022, Dr. Hamilton held options to purchase 16,036 shares of our common stock, 6,629 of which were vested. - 7.
+As of December 31, 2022, Dr. Brown held options to purchase 25,250 shares of our common stock, 12,750 of which were vested. - 8.
+Dr. Loh joined the Board of Directors in October 2022.
+Prior to his appointment as a director, Dr. Loh served as a consultant to the Company from April 2022 through September 2022, and received stock options to purchase 5,000 shares of the Company's common stock in his capacity as a consultant.
+As of December 31, 2022, Dr. Loh held options to purchase 15,000 shares of our common stock, 625 of which were vested.

-Narrative to Director Compensation Table
+Director Compensation Policy

-Under the Company's policy for compensation of non-employee directors, each non-employee member of our Board of Directors is entitled to elect to receive either cash or options to purchase shares of the Company's Common Stock as compensation for their service to the Board and/or its committees, reflecting the following amounts for service in each specified role:
+Under the Company's policy for compensation of non-employee directors, each non-employee member of our Board of Directors is entitled to elect to receive either cash or equity as compensation for their service to the Board and/or its committees, reflecting the following amounts for service in each specified role:

-• Board service: \$30,000 per year
+Board service: \$30,000 per year

-Board Chairman: \$20,000 per yearCommittee service: \$7,500 per year
+• Board Chairman: \$20,000 per year

-Audit Committee Chair: \$15,000 per year
+• Committee service: \$7,500 per year

-Compensation Committee Chair: \$10,000 per year
+• Audit Committee Chair: \$15,000 per year

-Nominating and Corporate Governance Committee Chair: \$10,000 per year

-• Science and Technology Committee Chair: \$10,000 per year
+- Compensation Committee Chair: \$10,000 per year - Nominating and Corporate Governance Committee Chair: \$10,000 per year - Science and Technology Committee Chair: \$15,000 per year

-In addition, renewing members of the Board are entitled to receive annual grants of options to purchase shares of the Company's Common Stock from time to time as compensation for their service to the Board and/or its committees, and new members of the Board are entitled to receive such grants upon joining the Board, in amounts determined by the Compensation Committee.
-In the year ended December 31, 2020, renewing members of the Board received option grants of 5,000 shares effective upon the annual meeting of stockholders.
-For the fiscal year ending December 31, 2021, non-employee Board members will receive option grants of 5,000 shares effective upon the annual meeting of stockholders.
+In addition, renewing members of the Board are entitled to receive annual grants of options to purchase shares of the Company's common stock from time to time as compensation for their service to the Board and/or its committees, and new members of the Board are entitled to receive such grants upon joining the Board, in amounts determined by the Compensation Committee.
+In the year ended December 31, 2022, renewing members of the Board received option grants of 5,000 shares effective upon the annual meeting of stockholders.
+For the fiscal year ending December 31, 2023, non-employee Board members will receive option grants of 5,000 shares effective upon the annual meeting of stockholders.